webappmet/boatline/README.md

 Q: We made a list of tickets fronted but the task does not really expect it, should we make
 A: Woops forgot to ask i dunno

+## Feature Creep
+#### Frontend Save:
+- Responsive amount of customers
+- One customer field per customer

+- Responsive cabins
+- One input field per cabin
+- Check if ammont of customers exceeds space in set cabins

+#### Frontend List:
+- Have QR code based on JSON
+- Have list of customer full names on the list.
+- Format it sorta like an actual ticked, plain ticket perhaps i dunno

+#### Backend:
+- Ticket has list of customers
+- Ticket object is added onto every customer list that it concerns.